 Not even 3D printing magic can make the miracle of creating a perfectly comfortable to play 440 Hz. instrument but using the medium‘s flexibility to make extreme undercutting for the finger holes we can get close to that.

 Using steeply angled undercutting we have created a 440 instrument which demands less extension between the fingers specially thought for people who have difficulties in playing large cornetti.

 The resulting instrument is a practical compromise between optimal acoustics and ergonomics.
-At any case, if you are looking for a comfortable alternative for your hands we also invite you to consider a smaller instrument (for instance a 492 instrument, which works as a one tone transposition instrument from 440) or a cornetto with keys.
+At any case, if you are looking for a comfortable alternative for your hands we also invite you to consider a smaller instrument (for instance a 492 instrument, which works as a one tone transposition instrument from 440), a cornetto light or a cornetto with keys.

 © Ricardo Simian 2015 - 2022 - all rights reserved